Eloy Jiménez Player Props: White Sox vs. Twins

-Eloy Jimenez -- with a slugging percentage of .474 in his past 10 games, including four extra-base hits -- will be in action for the Chicago White Sox against the Minnesota Twins, with Joe Ryan on the mound, on May 2 at 7:10 PM ET.
+The Chicago White Sox, including Eloy Jimenez and his .474 slugging percentage in past 10 games, including four extra-base hits but no homers), take on starter Louie Varland and the Minnesota Twins at Guaranteed Rate Field, Wednesday at 7:10 PM ET.

-In his most recent game, he had four hits (going 4-for-5 with an RBI) against the Rays.
+In his most recent game, he notched a home run while going 1-for-4 against the Twins.

 Eloy Jiménez Game Info & Props vs. the Twins